juju/docs/src/en/clouds.md

    Note that it is possible to choose more than one authorisation method - just separate the values with commas.

    Once completed, you should also remember to add a credential for this cloud before bootstrapping.
 See the [documentation on credentials][credentials] for more help.

 ^# Oracle

+   You should only need to do this if you're using an Oracle trial account as the regular (paid) Oracle cloud is built-in, see [Oracle Compute][clouds-oracle] for both types of accounts.

-   To add a cloud based on Oracle's Compute, you first need to [import one or more Ubuntu images][oracleimages] from the Oracle dashboard.
-Juju then needs to know how to connect to Oracle and what to call the cloud.   :
+   To add a cloud based on Oracle Compute, you first need to [import one or more Ubuntu images][oracleimages] from the Oracle dashboard.
+   Juju then needs to know how to connect to Oracle and what to call the cloud:

        juju add-cloud